 Google’s AdWords program is not only the quickest way to find client leads but also the fastest way to blow a massive hole in your marketing budget.

 The AdWords space in recruiting can be competitive, driving up the cost-per-click (CPC) to $10 or even $15.

 And AdWords is often a lot more complex than it appears.
-In order to run a profitable campaign, you need to have a highly optimized set of keywords, ads and landing pages.
+In order to run a profitable campaign that your recruitment agency that generates leads, you need to have a highly optimized set of keywords, ads and landing pages.

 While Google encourages people to dive right in and set up a campaign on their own, I would recommend leaving this lead generation tool to the professionals.